joakree/ELEBAC/README.md

 ELEBAC
-Firmware for the ELEBAC thermocouple sensor node, covering both prototype development and final PCB implementation.
+Firmware for sensor and camera system.

 Repository Structure
 ```
 ELEBAC/
+├── Camerasystem/        # Firmware for the camera system
 ├── Thermocouple_prototype/        # Prototype firmware
+├── Straingauge_prototype/        # Prototype firmware
 └── Thermocouple_pcb/      # Final PCB firmware (Not complete or tested)
 ```

 Prototype Firmware
-Directory: Thermocouple_prototype/
-Prototype code for the thermocouple sensor node.
+Prototype code for the thermocouple sensor and thermocouple node.
 Used for development and testing during the prototyping phase.

 Final PCB Firmware
-Directory: Thermocouple_pcb/

-Status: Incomplete — Due to lack of hardware this is not finished.
+Incomplete — Due to lack of hardware this is not finished.
 Firmware intended for the final thermocouple PCB design.
 Not yet verified or tested on physical hardware.